RobbieVerdurme/MenuApp_PWA/README.md

-# menuapp
+# Menuapp

-> this is a replica of the [menuapp](https://github.com/RobbieVerdurme/MenuApp) but in pwa form
+> This is a replica of the [menuapp](https://github.com/RobbieVerdurme/MenuApp) but in progressive web application form.

 ## Build Setup